The Lubin-Tate Theory of Configuration Spaces: I: Introduction

 \begin{theoremn}[\ref{thm:open surfaces}]\normalfont{($E$-theory, surface case).} Let $E$ denote a Morava $E$-theory at an odd prime $p$. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item \mbox{The $E$-cohomology of the space $B_p(\dot{T})$ of $p$ unordered points in the punctured torus satisfies}

 \item The $E$-cohomology of the unordered configuration space of $p$ points in a punctured orientable genus $g$ surface $\mathcal{S}_{g,1}$ is given by

-where $\beta_0,\ldots, \beta_p$ are integers specified on p.\pageref{formulabetti} of the main text. \end{enumerate} \end{theoremn} \begin{remark} At height $1$, \Cref{thm:open surfaces} is a statement about the $p$-adic $K$-theory of $B_p(\mathcal{S}_{g,1})$, i.e. about vector bundles on configuration spaces of punctured surfaces. \end{remark} \begin{remark} The above computation makes use of the corresponding computation over the rationals, which is originally due to B\"{o}digheimer--Cohen \cite{BoedigheimerCohen:RCCSS}, and has been revisited by the second author and Drummand-Cole in \cite{Knudsen:BNSCSVFH} and \cite{DrummondColeKnudsen:BNCSS}.\end{remark} \begin{remark} The absence of torsion in \Cref{thm:open surfaces} may be thought of as a reflection of the fact that $E^\wedge_\ast(B_p(\RR^2))$ is a free $E_\ast$-module by \Cref{prop:general calculations}. \end{remark} \Cref{prop:general calculations} and \Cref{thm:open surfaces} illustrate how the general method introduced in \Cref{thm:main} can be used to generate new chromatic information about specific labelled configuration spaces.
+where $\beta_0,\ldots, \beta_p$ are integers specified on p.\pageref{formulabetti} of the main text. \end{enumerate} \end{theoremn} \begin{remark} At height $1$, \Cref{thm:open surfaces} is a statement about the $p$-adic $K$-theory of $B_p(\mathcal{S}_{g,1})$, i.e. about vector bundles on configuration spaces of punctured surfaces. \end{remark} \begin{remark} The above computation makes use of the corresponding computation over the rationals, which is originally due to B\"{o}digheimer--Cohen \cite{BoedigheimerCohen:RCCSS}, and has been revisited by the third author and Drummand-Cole in \cite{Knudsen:BNSCSVFH} and \cite{DrummondColeKnudsen:BNCSS}.\end{remark} \begin{remark} The absence of torsion in \Cref{thm:open surfaces} may be thought of as a reflection of the fact that $E^\wedge_\ast(B_p(\RR^2))$ is a free $E_\ast$-module by \Cref{prop:general calculations}. \end{remark} \Cref{prop:general calculations} and \Cref{thm:open surfaces} illustrate how the general method introduced in \Cref{thm:main} can be used to generate new chromatic information about specific labelled configuration spaces.
+While both statements appear to be new, particularly \Cref{thm:open surfaces} seems difficult to prove by more direct means.
+Preliminary calculations by the authors and Adela Zhang suggest that the main obstruction to extending our results to higher weights is the algebraic calculation of the $\mathrm{E}^2$-page, which can in principle be achieved in any finite range by computer, rather than the calculation of differentials.
 Our final result is somewhat more surprising, as it gives new information about the $p$-primary part of the ordinary homology of configuration spaces (in the hard case where $p$ is odd and the manifold $M$ is even-dimensional):

 \begin{theorem} For any odd prime $p$ and any genus $g$, the integral (co)homology of $B_p(\mathcal{S}_{g,1})$ has no $p$-power torsion. \end{theorem} \begin{corollary} The $\mathbb{F}_p$-Betti numbers of $B_p(\mathcal{S}_{g,1})$ coincide with the rational Betti numbers.
 Hence $\dim_{\FF_p}(H_i(B_p(\mathcal{S}_{g,1});\FF_p) = \beta_i$, where the numbers $\beta_i$ are specified in \Cref{thm:open surfaces}. \end{corollary}